gkotian/gkotian.github.io/travels/_posts/2010-05-27-the-pacific-ocean.md

 hear - a knock on my door.
 I opened it a peep to find a man asking me something.
 His Spanish was much faster than I could understand and told him so.
 He slowly said "Agua", meaning water.
 I fetched him a glass of water which he drank, thanked me and left.
-It was clear that his curiousity had gotten the best of him and he wanted to check out who this stranger was.
+It was clear that his curiosity had gotten the best of him and he wanted to check out who this stranger was.
 Thankfully however, nothing else of note happened and I could check out of there and leave in the morning.